 Our historical distillery still maintains much of its original design dating from the 1830s — including the mash tun, stillroom and dunnage warehouse — so our celebrated heritage and history influence the award winning whisky produced here.

 The last century saw turbulent times for Campbeltown whisky distillers, yet our legacy endures.

-Rich in original features and equipment, Glen Scotia is an evocative and unique place to work, as well as visit.
-We work hard to maintain the distillery’s historic buildings and workings with care and pride and love showing visitors around.
+Rich in original features and equipment, the Glen Scotia Distillery in Campbeltown is an evocative and unique place to work and visit for whisky tours.
+We work hard to maintain the distillery’s historic buildings and whisky making process with care and pride.